percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1371](https://perconadev.atlassian.net/browse/EVEREST-1371): We've addressed a couple of issues pertaining to the **Monitoring** page, one of them being the monitoring endpoint displaying the **username** instead of the **endpoint** name.

-- [EVEREST-1372](https://perconadev.atlassian.net/browse/EVEREST-1372) Unable to delete monitoring endpoint\(s\) that are not being used currently
+- [EVEREST-1372](https://perconadev.atlassian.net/browse/EVEREST-1372): We've resolved the issue that was preventing us from deleting the monitoring endpoint not currently in use.

 - [EVEREST-1375](https://perconadev.atlassian.net/browse/EVEREST-1375) Upgrade to PXC operator 1.15.0 restarts DBs